 SOURCE – Let’s start with the order: Sara’s 10th full-length album, Hallava, will be released on January 17, 2025.
 What would you like to share about its overall production?

 Joa Korhonen (Vocals, Guitar) – For the first time since Se keinuttaa meitä ajassa in 2011, we worked with a producer in the studio, which made the process really exciting for us.
-I’ve gotten into lower tunings and picked up a baritone guitar and an 8-string, which has definitely influenced our new sound.
+I’ve gotten into lower tunings and picked up a baritone guitar and an 8-string, which have definitely influenced our new sound.
 My excitement for guitars has kind of gotten out of hand lately!
-I’m using a Dunable Gnarwhal and an Ernie Ball Music Man St. Vincent for my main 6-string guitars, Jackson 8-string and a Gretsch baritone, also a 8-string Aristides 080SR on the way, can’t wait to get my hands on that one.
+I’m using a Dunable Gnarwhal and an Ernie Ball Music Man St. Vincent for my main six-string guitars, a Jackson 8-string and a Gretsch baritone, and also have an 8-string Aristides 080SR on the way—can’t wait to get my hands on that one.
 During pre-production, the songs were refined much more than before, and I think you can hear it.
 They’re more versatile and feel complete.
-We are on a heavier path and I think we will stay on it.
-I think you can definitely hear some Sleep Token, VOLA and HIM influences on this album.
+We are on a heavier path, and I think we will stay on it.
+I think you can definitely hear some Sleep Token, VOLA, and HIM influences on this album.

 SOURCE – What are your goals and expectations for the new album, Hallava?

-Joa Korhonen (Vocals, Guitar) – Hopefully we gain more new listeners, outside Finland too, I think it’s our best album yet so I expect great live shows and lots of people coming out to see us.
-Maybe it could open doors to some record labels.
+Joa Korhonen (Vocals, Guitar) – Hopefully, we will gain more new listeners, including those outside Finland.
+I think it’s our best album yet, so I expect great live shows and lots of people coming out to see us.
+Maybe it will open doors to some record labels.

-Joa Korhonen (Vocals, Guitar) – I think singles are important, and we trust our management on these decisions.
-Personally, I feel one or two singles before the album is enough.
+Joa Korhonen (Vocals, Guitar) – I think singles are important, and we trust our management with these decisions.
+Personally, I feel that one or two singles before the album are enough.
 Releasing three or four can change the way you experience the full album once it’s out.
 That said, putting out singles is a great way to share something new with listeners, even if the album isn’t finished yet.
-For me, I’ve always preferred listening to full albums.
+As for me, I’ve always preferred listening to full albums.
 I usually find myself hooked on one or two records and playing them on repeat.

 SOURCE – If you had to choose two songs from each album for a retrospective setlist, which would you choose?